 “I was blessed to have wonderful parents, but so many young people I know don’t have that.
 I wasn’t always the greatest kid, but now I’m going to be a college grad with my parents help and support.”

-If you would like to help fund Community Engagement and Student Success, please visit the Give to UWM webpage.
+If you would like to help fund Community Engagement & Student Success, please visit the Give to School of Education webpage.